Getting Past the Illusions

 We self deceive, deflecting responsibility to distract from our wretched condition, temporarily providing relief and postponing change.

 As a group of concerned passengers assisted a young man off the floor of the local rapid transit train, he began to bark obscenities, condemning the well-meaning citizens for their interference.
 Soaked in urine, and stained from vomit, he lifted his head off the floor, “Stupid people,” he cussed, “you think I can’t get up by myself.”
 He continued his ruthless slander, verbally attacking those making eye contact.
 The once helpful passengers, moved away, leaving the mean-spirited drunk to his own ruins.
 When I asked about his life and how he ended up homeless and alone, he blamed his parents, teachers, and the government.
 Amazingly, even with a drug induced high, he spoke with articulate explanations and respectable intelligence.
 He was smart; but far from wise.
 Sophisticated in words; but foolish in action.
 His intelligence manipulated words, infused them with meaning, and deceived himself.

 With his interpretations, he disavowed responsibility for his current state.
-He blamed his development on parents that didn’t love him, teachers that ignored him and authorities who didn’t understand.
-Certainly, all these notable models have an impact and as society we need to work to reach those failing because of systemic failure.
-However, this young man skirted the entire burden, discounting the human ingenuity to create our own future, escaping the nasty trajectories early life subjects on us.
+He blamed his development on parents who didn’t love him, teachers who ignored him and authorities who didn’t understand.
+Certainly, all these notable models have a developmental impact that demands that we work to reach those burdened from systemic failures.
+However, this young man skirted his responsibility, discounting the human ingenuity to create our own future, escaping the nasty trajectories early life subjects on us.

 See Create Your Destiny and Trajectories for more on this topic.

 Self deception is accepting false self protecting or self enhancing explanations, feelings and ideas as true without supporting evidence.

 Taking Responsibility for the Work of Change